Apicurio/apicurio-docs-playbook/README.md

 ## Building the Documentation

 The Docker image should be used to build the documentation.
-It has several (optional) inputs and one required volume-mount to store the output.
+It simply has one required volume-mount to read the playbook and store the output.
 You can run the build something like this:

 ```
 docker pull apicurio/apicurio-docs-builder:latest
-docker run '-v=C:\Users\ewittman\git\apicurio\apicurio.github.io\registry\docs:/antora-dist' -it apicurio/apicurio-docs-builder:latest
+docker run -v $(pwd):/apicurio-docs-playbook -it apicurio/apicurio-docs-builder:latest
 ```

 This will run the build and output the result in the provided local directory (in the above example it would write the result to the appropriate Apicurio project site directory).

-The following ENV variables can be set to customize what gets built:
+The following ENV variables can be set when running the docker image:

-* **ENV PLAYBOOK** local-antora-playbook.yml
+* **ENV PLAYBOOK** registry-docs-playbook.yml

-Feel free to override the default values to customize the build.